reshamas/reshamas.github.io/_posts/1999-01-01-why-not-nairobi.md

 and so it would be beneficial to the Python and open source community to make the sprints accessible.

 ## WiMLDS and Scikit-learn Sprints
-In early 2019, after publishing the [Impact Report for 2017-2018 NYC WiMLDS scikit-learn Sprints](https://reshamas.github.io/impact-report-for-wimlds-scikit-learn-sprints/), I began to plan for 2019.
-Andreas and I had met, and settled on late August for the 3rd Annual NYC WiMLDS sprint.
+In early 2019, after publishing the [NYC WiMLDS Sprint Impact Report (2017-2018)](https://reshamas.github.io/impact-report-for-wimlds-scikit-learn-sprints/), I turned my attention to 2019 sprint planning.

 In 2018, the Bay Area WiMLDS organizer had inquired on Twitter about having a sprint in San Francisco, and so the seed was set:
 <p>